Creating Your Owner’s Manual for a Secure-Functioning Relationship

 Couple therapists are welcome to attend with their partners in a non-professional context.

-The Wired for Love Couples Retreat is not couples therapy.
+The Wired for Love Couples Workshop is not couples therapy.
 It is not intended for couples in crisis.
 For example, if one of you has experienced a recent betrayal, if you’re dealing with untreated psychiatric issues or addiction, or if there’s intimate partner violence, we encourage you to seek therapy with a PACT therapist.

 Stan and Tracey lead couples through meaningful exercises and fun experiments designed to help you identify your partner’s attachment style, read each other’s body language and arousal states, and manage conflicts.
 Hands-on activities help couples create secure-functioning relationships and stronger, more fulfilling connections.
 No public discussion or disclosure is required.
 All work is done as a couple.
-Stan and Tracey and other PACT therapists are available to offer support during the live portions of the retreat, and you’ll also have some “homework” to do as a couple between sessions.
+Stan and Tracey and other PACT therapists are available to offer support during the live portions of the workshop, and you’ll also have some “homework” to do as a couple between sessions.

-Stan Tatkin, PsyD, MFT, and Tracey Boldemann-Tatkin, PhD, created the Wired for Love Couples Retreat based on the Psychobiological Approach to Couple Therapy (PACT)®, which Stan developed.
+Stan Tatkin, PsyD, MFT, and Tracey Boldemann-Tatkin, PhD, created the Wired for Love Couples Workshop based on the Psychobiological Approach to Couple Therapy (PACT)®, which Stan developed.
 PACT uses cutting-edge research in three areas: neuroscience, attachment theory, and the biology of human arousal.